dustinpfister/reuse_color_tag_fix/README.md

   >
 </p>

 This is the patch to the color tag problem with data1 at Finger Lakes Reuse.
-We use what many refer to as 'data1' every day when it comes to to printing labels to price items in various departments.
-A color tag system of sorts is used that differs from white tags in that white tags are a fixed price, while color tags go threw a color discount cycle.
+At Reuse a web based system that we all call 'data1' is what we use every day to print labels for incoming items that are donated from the public.
+A color tag system is used that differs from white tags in that white tags are a fixed price, while color tags go threw a color discount cycle.
 We where using a six color system, but a new system was adopted which is a 5 color system.
 This is fine, as these kinds of adjustments do need to be made from time to time.
 However the back end source code for data1 was not updated to accommodate this change.

 This is where this software patch comes into play.
 It is a collection of scripts that can be injected into the javaScript console to set the proper tag color with respect to this new system, rather than the old system.
 On top of that it is also a bookmark import file that can be used to import a collection of [Bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet) of said scripts into a web browser to set a desired tag color.
 Finally there is now a chrome extension form of the patch that can be used to inject the patch each time the pages is visited.
 This means that as long as the chrome extension is installed, and working as it should, people do not need to bother injecting code into the javaScript console, or click a bookmark each time that they navigate to the data1 pricing portal.